 Chemical Lime operated a quarry and processing plant near Grantsville, at the railroad station known as Dolomite.
 Material mined by Chemical Lime was processed through size segregation, from powder up to one-inch rock.
 About 75 percent of the mined product was ready to use as-is, while the remaining portion was processed in a kiln, located in a plant adjacent to the quarry.
 As of March 2008, Chemical Lime, a privately held company that had been operating in Utah for 75 years, had 37 employees in the state and produced between 7,000 and 8,000 tons of lime a month, most of which is shipped via Union Pacific.

 Chemical Lime closed its Grantsville lime processing plant due to "a slowdown in residential and commercial construction across the U.S and the recent decline in the steel market, combined with unprecedented increases in energy costs."
 The closure put 20 employees out of work.
 (Tooele Transcript, November 18, 2008, "Friday")

 "A five mile spur track was laid from the main line to the new dolomite plant of the Utah Marblehead Lime Company near Delle."
 (Western Pacific Railroad 1958 annual report)

-The Marblehead limestone quarry is located about 3.5 miles north of the site of the proccessing plant, where the railroad spur provided service to the plant.
+The Marblehead limestone quarry is located about two miles north of the site of the processing plant.
+The railroad spur directly served the Marblehead processing plant.